Hiroshi Ōshima

-Baron Hiroshi Ōshima (大島 浩, Ōshima Hiroshi) was a general in the Imperial Japanese Army, Japanese ambassador to Germany before and during World War II and (unwittingly) a major source of communications intelligence for the Allies.
+Hiroshi Ōshima (大島 浩, Ōshima Hiroshi) was a general in the Imperial Japanese Army, Japanese ambassador to Germany before and during World War II and (unwittingly) a major source of communications intelligence for the Allies.
 His role was perhaps best summed up by General George C. Marshall, who identified Ōshima as "our main basis of information regarding Hitler's intentions in Europe".
 After World War II, he was convicted of war crimes and sentenced to life imprisonment, but was paroled in 1955.

 Biography

 Early life

 Ōshima was the son of a provincial low ranking samurai family from Gifu Prefecture.
 His father, Ōshima Ken'ichi (大島 健一, Ōshima Ken'ichi), rose up through the ranks and eventually served as Army Minister from 1916 to 1918.
 Much was expected of the young Ōshima and his rise in the Imperial Army structure was swift.
 He graduated from the Imperial Japanese Army Academy in June 1905, a member of the academy's 18th class, and was promoted to second lieutenant in June 1906 and to lieutenant in June 1908.
 He graduated as a member of the 27th Army War College class in May 1915 and was promoted to captain the following year.

 From 1918 to 1919, he served in Siberia with the Japanese expeditionary forces and was appointed assistant military attaché in the Japanese embassy to the Weimar Republic.
 Promoted to major in January 1922, he served as a military attaché in Budapest and Vienna in 1923 and 1924.
 After his return to Japan, he was promoted to lieutenant colonel in August 1926.
 Following a promotion to colonel in August 1930, he served as commander of the 10th Field Artillery Regiment from 1930 to 1931.